Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Introduction

+Our construction using residues on higher dimensional varieties produces linear codes that behave analogously to differential codes on curves, by satisfying nice properties such as duality (see \S \ref{sec:properties}).
+The key is to restrict the differential forms in the construction so that the analogue of (\ref{linearity}) still holds, by imposing additional vanishing conditions on the forms (such restrictions on differential forms are achieved via the notions of $\Delta$- and sub-$\Delta$-convenient pairs in \cite{alain2}) .
+We do this by introducing the idea of a {\it $(\mathcal P,\mathcal D)$-rectifying function} $\theta$, and showing that if a form $\omega$ vanishes at the zeroes of $\theta$, then the analogue of (\ref{linearity}) holds.
+With this we get a ``rectified" differential code $C_{\Omega}(\mathcal D, \mathcal{P}, G,\theta)$, which is in the dual of $C_L(\mathcal{P}, G).$

-We also introduce the class of $(\mathcal P,\mathcal D)$-{\it strictly-rectifying} functions $\theta^s$ and the corresponding notion of a ``strictly-rectified" differential code $C_{\Omega}(\mathcal D, \mathcal{P}, G,\theta^s)$, which has some properties similar to differential codes on curves.
-In particular, every strictly-rectified differential code is a functional code supported on the same set of points, and vice versa.
+We also introduce the class of {\it strictly $(\mathcal P,\mathcal D)$-rectifying} functions $\theta^s$ and the corresponding notion of a {\it strictly rectified} differential code $C_{\Omega}(\mathcal D, \mathcal{P}, G,\theta^s)$, which has properties similar to differential codes on curves.
+In particular, every strictly rectified differential code is a functional code supported on the same set of points, and vice versa.
+We include a number of examples to illustrate the need for and use of $(\mathcal D,\mathcal P)$-rectifying functions and strictly $(\mathcal D,\mathcal P)$-rectifying functions.